Microsoft uses Open-Source Code to Build .Net

 It’s an enormous day for Microsoft and the developers; Microsoft is producing the core elements of the Net framework open-source and cross-platform on Windows, Mac OS X, and Linux.
 Microsoft is committed to adding Android and iOS assistance inside the new development of Visual Studio 2015 where there is an Android emulator in the new Visual Studio 2015 Preview, and iOS assistance will certainly be added soon.
-Microsoft is now releasing a brand new version of Visual Studio being called “Community 2013″ and this new piece of software is a free of charge and fully-featured.
+Microsoft is now releasing a brand new version of Visual Studio being called “Community 2013″ and this new piece of software is free of charge and fully-featured.
 This is really a daring piece of software development for Microsoft to take on but they have accomplished it.
-Because of this achievement the development platform that has come about may actually function on all necessary fields required.
+Because of this achievement, the development platform that has come about may actually function on all necessary fields required.

 During the previous few years, Microsoft has been toying with open-source and gradually open-sourcing numerous elements of their developer resources.
 It didn’t make much sense to use open-source coding when Windows was the only real Operating System.
 However, the rapid growth of Linux being a server platform, and Android and iOS inside the consumer area, has modified the software program developers view to seeing issues coming from the software platform.
 Because Microsoft has determined this is an effective factor, the company has also chosen to observe as well which is quite fascinating how fast issues have modified considering Microsoft didn’t have care concerning Linux.
-As of now Microsoft is currently full interest and with desire to find out the anatomy from the penguin – talking in pc language.
-As of now Microsoft will certainly open-source the .Net Core framework.
+As of now, Microsoft is currently full interest and with desire to find out the anatomy from the penguin – talking in the pc language.
+As of now, Microsoft will certainly open-source the .Net Core framework.
 Any person can download it on Github.
-As a result of this new change to open-source coding taking place there is now more platforms to come about.
+As a result of this new change to open-source coding taking place, there are now more platforms to come about.
 As to when the completion time for that open-source coding will be released is unknown.

-On yet another note of news, Microsoft will be providing the addition of Visual Studio 2015 for iOS, Android and Windows.
+On yet another note of news, Microsoft will be providing the addition of Visual Studio 2015 for iOS, Android, and Windows.
 This is a planned release to take place within the near future.
 This particular release does have a preview accessible and the Android capability is built-in.
 It is very apparent Microsoft has chosen to go forward and produce stronger pathways along with current platforms and developer resources.
 New items that are created can be found on Github for consumer evaluation.